PlatONnetwork/docs/docs/JsonRpc.md

 ##### Returns

-`Array of DATA`, 20 Bytes - addresses owned by the client.
+`Array of DATA`, string - address string in bech32 format owned by the client.

 ##### Example
 ```js